-In the Chubu region there are many tourist destinations that represent Japan such as Mt.
-Fuji, Matsumoto, Tateyama, Hakuba, Takayama, Shirakawago, Kanazawa and Ise.
-It can be said that a lot of diverse attractions are gathered in this region.
-On this page, I would like to outline the Chubu region.
+The Chubu region of Japan refers to the central region of the Japanese archipelago.
+In this area, there are many sightseeing spots that represent Japan, such as Mt.
+Fuji, Matsumoto, Tateyama, Hakuba, Takayama, Shirakawa-go, Kanazawa, and Ise.
+It can be said that the Chubu region is home to many of Japan’s diverse attractions.
+On this page, I would like to introduce a travel guide for the Chubu region.

 Table of Contents

 - Outline of Chubu Region

 There are various ways to divide the Chubu region.
 However, if I divide it too finely here, you may find it hard to understand.
 So let me simply divide it into three areas on this site.

 In the middle of the Chubu region there is a mountain area with the highest altitude in Japan.
 So, I will introduce the Chubu region by dividing it into the following three areas according to the mountainous area.

 A steep mountainous area called “Japan Alps” is spreading in the inland part of the Chubu region.
 There are villages in the various basins in this mountainous area.

 In the Japanese Alps you can enjoy various activities throughout the year.
 From spring to autumn you can hiking while watching the beautiful mountains.
 And in winter you can ski and snowboard.
 Typical resort areas in mountainous areas include Hakuba, Tsugaike Kogen, Shiga Kogen, Myoko, Karuizawa, Naeba, Joetsu Kokusai, Tateyama etc.